We are grateful to OABC Premium Member Clyde & Co for the following information, which they prepared as a benefit to OABC site visitors.

 Oman’s seven industrial estates offer benefits such as subsidized leases, warehousing facilities and low utility charges.

 Omanization and In-Country Value

-The Omanization policy is actively enforced by the Ministry of Manpower.
+The Omanization policy is actively enforced by the Ministry of Labour.
 Employers should always seek to employ Omani nationals where possible.
 The ratio of Omanis/expatriate employees is sector specific.
-The ratio is determined by the Ministry of Manpower and is largely dependent on the availability of Omani nationals.
-Employers are required to submit to the Ministry of Manpower annual statements detailing employees and their employment particulars, working conditions and expected employee numbers and vacancies.
+The ratio is determined by the Ministry of Labour and is largely dependent on the availability of Omani nationals.
+Employers are required to submit to the Ministry of Labour annual statements detailing employees and their employment particulars, working conditions and expected employee numbers and vacancies.
 Investors bidding for projects, particularly in the oil and gas sector, are required to provide Omanization and In-Country Value plans.

 All foreign nationals must obtain an employment visa and residency card to work in Oman.
-Before obtaining an employment visa, the Ministry of Manpower must issue a labor clearance for the position.
-This process can be time consuming and approvals ate at the discretion of the Ministry of Manpower, which will take into consideration the employer’s compliance with its Omanization obligations and other factors.
+Before obtaining an employment visa, the Ministry of Labour must issue a labor clearance for the position.
+This process can be time consuming and approvals ate at the discretion of the Ministry of Labour, which will take into consideration the employer’s compliance with its Omanization obligations and other factors.

 Corporate income tax is imposed on all corporate entities deemed to be Permanent Establishments (PEs) in Oman, at a flat rate of 15%.
 The Secretariat General for Taxation requires all PEs to open a tax file with them, and submit annual filings, declaring all taxable income.
 Individuals are not subject to personal income tax.